Introduction

 Understanding container lifecycle management is crucial because it allows you to efficiently use system resources and maintain a clean Docker environment.
 Here are some essential commands:

-• docker ps: Lists all the containers that are currently running.
+: Lists all the containers that are currently running. -

-• docker ps -a: Lists all containers, including those that have stopped.
+: Lists all containers, including those that have stopped. -

-• docker start <container_id>: Starts a container that has been stopped.
-You’ll need to provide the container ID, which you can get from the docker ps -a command.
+: Starts a container that has been stopped.
+You’ll need to provide the container ID, which you can get from thedocker ps -a

-• docker stop <container_id>: Stops a running container.
-Again, you’ll need the container ID.
+: Stops a running container.
+Again, you’ll need the container ID. -

-• docker kill <container_id>: Forcefully stops a running container.
-Use this if a container isn’t responding to the docker stop command.
+: Forcefully stops a running container.
+Use this if a container isn’t responding to thedocker stop

 The diagram above shows the different states a Docker container can be in and the commands you can use to manage its lifecycle.